Biological Chemistry; Chemical and Structural Biology

 Importantly, HDACs are validated drug targets for human disease.
 For example, upregulated HDAC activity is associated with tumorigenesis, and HDAC inhibitors induce growth arrest, differentiation, and apoptosis of cancer cells.
 The “pan-HDAC” inhibitors Romidepsin, Vorinostat, Belinostat, and Panobinostat are potent inhibitors of all HDAC isozymes and are currently approved for cancer chemotherapy.
 However, even though the inhibition of multiple isozymes by a pan-HDAC inhibitor contributes to serious side effects, no isozyme-selective HDAC inhibitors are currently approved as drugs.
 The development of HDAC-selective inhibitors thus addresses a critical unmet need in the clinic.
 Notably, HDACs may also serve as drug targets for other diseases, including immune disorders, neurodegenerative diseases, and peripheral neuropathy.
 Given the significance of the HDACs for the US public health, this metalloenzyme family provides a unique platform for chemical, biological, and medical innovation.

-Our group is pursuing X-ray crystallographic studies of HDAC6, HDAC8, and HDAC10.
+Our group is pursuing X-ray crystallographic studies of HDAC6, HDAC8, HDAC10, and HDAC11.
 Our work with HDAC8 focuses on site-specific mutants identified in children diagnosed with Cornelia de Lange Syndrome (CdLS), a congenital birth defect diagnosed in one out of 10,000 births.
 Structural analysis of CdLS HDAC8 mutants allows us to understand the molecular basis for compromised catalysis, which leads to compromised cohesin function during the cell cycle.
 Our work with HDAC6 focuses on the structural basis of substrate specificity in each catalytic domain:

 Y. Hai, D. W. Christianson, Nat.
 Chem.
 Biol.
 2016, 12, 741–7.